mathspp/mathspp/pages/02.blog/50-shades-of-sign/item.md

     return 0
 ```

-It's _the same thing_ as what I had in the beginning!
+It's _the same thing_ as what I had in the beginning, it's just a bit compressed!
+Other than that, it's really the same thing.
 Heck, it even _has the same bytecode_!

 In other words, even though it looks _different_: